-9. Grading procedure
+9 Grading procedure

-- 9.1 Grades shall be awarded to indicate the performance of students in each theory course, laboratory / practicals / Engineering Graphics / Drawing, Technical Seminar, Internship, Mini-Project, Project, Activity Oriented courses based on the percentage of marks obtained (Continuous Internal Evaluation plus Semester End Examination, both taken together) as specified in section 8 above, a corresponding letter grade shall be given. - 9.2.
-As a measure of the performance of a student, a 10-point absolute grading system using the following letter grades (as per UGC/AICTE guidelines) and corresponding percentage of marks shall be followed:
+- 9.1 Grades shall be awarded to indicate the performance of students in each theory course, laboratory / practicals / Engineering Graphics / Drawing, Technical Seminar, Internship, Mini-Project, Project, Activity Oriented courses based on the percentage of marks obtained (Continuous Internal Evaluation plus Semester End Examination, both taken together) as specified in section 8 above, a corresponding letter grade shall be given. - 9.2 As a measure of the performance of a student, a 10-point absolute grading system using the following letter grades (as per UGC/AICTE guidelines) and corresponding percentage of marks shall be followed:

-% of Marks Letter Grade Grade

-Secured in a Course (UGC Guidelines) Points
+% of Marks Secured in a Course (Class Intervals) Letter Grade (UGC Guidelines) Grade Points

-(Class Intervals)

 Greater than or equal to 90% O (Outstanding) 10

 80 and less than 90% A + (Excellent) 9

 70 and less than 80% A (Very Good) 8

 60 and less than 70% B + (Good) 7

 50 and less than 60% B (Average) 6

 40 and less than 50% C (Pass) 5

 Below 40% F (FAIL) 0

 Absent Ab 0

-- 9.3.
-A student who has obtained an 'F' grade in any course(s) shall be deemed to have 'failed' and is required to reappear as a 'supplementary candidate' in the semester end examination, as and when conducted.
-However, the internal marks in those course(s) shall remain the same as obtained earlier. - 9.4.
-A student, who has not appeared for an examination in any course(s), shall be awarded 'Ab' grade in that course(s), and shall be deemed to have 'failed' in that course(s).
+- 9.3 A student who has obtained an 'F' grade in any course(s) shall be deemed to have 'failed' and is required to reappear as a 'supplementary candidate' in the semester end examination, as and when conducted.
+However, the internal marks in those course(s) shall remain the same as obtained earlier. - 9.4 A student, who has not appeared for an examination in any course(s), shall be awarded 'Ab' grade in that course(s), and shall be deemed to have 'failed' in that course(s).
 Such a student shall be required to reappear as a 'supplementary candidate' in the semester end examination, as and when conducted.
-However, the internal marks in those course(s) shall remain the same as obtained earlier. - 9.5.
-A letter grade does not indicate any specific percentage of marks secured by the student, but it indicates only the range of percentage of marks. - 9.6.
-A student earns a grade point (GP) in each course, on the basis of the letter grade secured in that course.
+However, the internal marks in those course(s) shall remain the same as obtained earlier. - 9.5 A letter grade does not indicate any specific percentage of marks secured by the student, but it indicates only the range of percentage of marks. - 9.6 A student earns a grade point (GP) in each course, on the basis of the letter grade secured in that course.
 The corresponding 'Credit Points (CP)' for a course are computed by multiplying the grade point with credits for that particular course.

-Credit points (CP) = grade point (GP) x credits ....
-For a course
+Credit points (CP) = grade point (GP)

+$$x$$

+credits For a course
-9.7.
-A student passes a course, only when the student secures a $GP \ge 5$ ('C' grade or above) in that course.

-(Approved by AICTE, Permanently Affiliated to JNTUH, Accredited by NAAC with 'A') Cheeryal (V), Keesara (M), Medchal Dist., Telangana - 501 301 where 'i' is the course indicator index (takes into account all course(s) in a semester), 'N' is the number of courses 'registered' for in that semester (as specifically required and listed under the program structure of the parent department), C is the number of credits allotted to the ith course, and G represents the grade points (GP) corresponding to the letter grade awarded for that ith course.
+- 9.7 A student passes a course, only when the student secures a $GP \ge 5$ ('C' grade or above) in that course. - 9.8 The Semester Grade Point Average (SGPA) is calculated by dividing the sum of credit points (Σ CP) secured from all course(s) registered for in a semester, by the total number of credits registered for in that semester.
+SGPA is rounded off to two decimal places.
+SGPA is thus computed as where 'i' is the course indicator index (takes into account all course(s) in a semester), 'N' is the number of courses 'registered' for in that semester (as specifically required and listed under the program structure of the parent department), C is the number of credits allotted to the ith course, and G represents the grade points (GP) corresponding to the letter grade awarded for that ith course.